WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 ├── docker/             # Dockerfiles
 ├── docs/               # Documentation/tutorials specific to this repo
-├── misc/               # Miscellaneous scripts and resources
-		└── _templates/			# Templates for generating ROS nodes
-├── wasim/          		# wa_simulator scenarios that can be used to test the control stack ├── workspace/          # ROS 2 workspace
+├── misc/               # Miscellaneous scripts and resources ├── wasim/              # wa_simulator scenarios that can be used to test the control stack ├── workspace/          # ROS 2 workspace
 └── README.md
 ```